JameyNguyen/JameyNguyen/README.md

 ## Hi there 👋

+My name is Jamey Nguyen, and I'm primarily interested in full-stack development.

+I have a wide variety of interests which is what led me to be interested in full-stack in the first place!
+As a junior at Iowa State University, I've taken both front-end and back-end coursework, and have received guidance on networking and infrastructure concepts during previous internships.
+I'm well suited to work in a variety of roles and am very adaptable.
 <!--
 **JameyNguyen/JameyNguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.